folke/which-key.nvim/README.md

 }
 ```

-> ❕ When you specify a command in your mapping that starts with `<Plug>`, then we automatically set `noremap=false`, since you always wanty recursive keybindings in this case
+> ❕ When you specify a command in your mapping that starts with `<Plug>`, then we automatically set `noremap=false`, since you always want recursive keybindings in this case

 ### ⌨️ Mappings